Menu

 Religious Education

-At Key Stage Four students follow the AQA “Religious Studies (A)” syllabus.
+At Key Stage Four, students follow the AQA “Religious Studies (A)” syllabus.
 The GCSE is divided into two components: Paper 1, The Study of Religions, Beliefs and Practices and Paper 2, Thematic Studies.
 Each component is assessed by a written exam of 1 hour and 45 minutes at the end of Year 11.
-Within ‘Paper 1’ students study core beliefs and practices of Christianity and Buddhism.
-In ‘Paper 2’ students study the following themes: Religion and Life, Religion, Peace and Conflict, Religion and Relationships, and Religion Crime and Punishment.
-The syllabus explores questions about belief, values, meaning, truth and purpose.
+Within ‘Paper 1’ students study core beliefs and practices of Christianity and Islam.
+In ‘Paper 2’ students study the following themes: Religion and LifeReligion, Peace and ConflictReligion and Relationships, and Religion Crime and Punishment.
+The syllabus explores questions about belief, values, meaning, truth, and purpose.
 It gives students the opportunity to critically analyse contentious ethical issues and to form independent judgements upon religious issues.
 Students will gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
-They will hone the key transferable skills of critical thinking, analysis, and research, as well as the ability to work with abstract ideas.

-In the Sixth form students who have elected to study A level RE will follow a course divided into two components: Philosophy and Ethics and The Study of Religions and Dialogues.
+In the Sixth Form, students who have elected to study A level RE will follow a course divided into two components: Philosophy and Ethics and The Study of Religions and Dialogues.
 At Trinity, the core religion studied is Christianity, in line with the Christian character of the school.
 Amongst the variety of topics studied within Philosophy and Ethics, students will explore in-depth the classical philosophical arguments for the existence of God, such as: the Ontological, Cosmological and Teleological arguments.
 Students will explore the normative ethical theories of Situation Ethics, Virtue Ethics and Natural Moral Law.
-The Study of Religions and Dialogues comprises of the study of Christianity in relation to some of the following topics: sources of wisdom and authority, beliefs about God, the expression of religious identity, religion gender and sexuality, religion and science, religion and secularisation, religion and religious pluralism.
+The Study of Religions and Dialogues comprises of the study of Christianity in relation to some of the following topics: sources of wisdom and authority, beliefs about God, the expression of religious identity, religion gender and sexuality, religion and science, religion and secularisation, and religious pluralism.

 SEND and Religious Education at Trinity